StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 * From those components, the metric streams with the highest priorities are ranked highest.
 See [how to set the priority for a stream](../../use/metrics/set-telemetry-stream-priority.md).
 * Anomaly detection will be disabled on streams if more than 20% of their time is flagged as anomalous.

-You cannot directly control the stream selected, but you can steer the metric stream selection of the AAD by manipulating the above-mentioned factors.
+You can't directly control the stream selected, but you can steer the metric stream selection of the AAD by manipulating the above-mentioned factors.

 {% hint style="success" "self-hosted info" %}